longrootchen/cifar10-pytorch/README.md

 Here are some re-implementations of Convolutional Networks on CIFAR-10 dataset.

-Note that, in the paper by He et al.[1], the training set that consists of 50k training images was divided into 45k/5k train/val split.
+Note that the training set that consists of 50k training images was divided into 45k/5k train/val split.
 So I first made stratefied 10-fold split, resulting in the 'train_folds.csv'.

 ## Requirements